-The FY24 Budget, recommends that \$242M in Mobility Funds will be transferred to Commissioner Precincts. \$172M of these funds are distributed equally among the precincts.
-The budget also includes a recommendation to draw an additional \$30M in HCTRA surplus revenue and redirect the planned \$40M contribution to the Flood Resiliency Trust Fund to Commissioner Precincts.
-As directed by Commissioners Court on February 21, 2023, these additional mobility transfers are distributed to the precincts according to the distributions used for the 2022 road and parks bond.

-Additionally, Engineering will receive \$45.7M for M&O (\$34.5M) and County Transportation Plan (\$11.2M).
+The FY24 Budget, recommends that \$242M in Mobility Funds will be transferred to Commissioner Precincts.
+This reflects the recommendation to draw an additional \$30M in HCTRA surplus and redirect the planned \$40M contribution to the Flood Resiliency Trust Fund to Commissioner Precincts for road related projects that meet the requirements of Section 284.0031.
+Additionally, Engineering will receive \$45.7M for M&O (\$25.7M) and County Transportation Plan (\$20M).
 County Transportation Plan funding will primarily support the County's traffic signal program, including new signals and traffic signal maintenance.
 It will also support transportation studies and some other transportation expenses.